 - Inconvenience due to bodily injury

 Due to the constantly-changing complications of the Florida legal landscape involving motor vehicle accidents, it is strongly recommended that you seek legal counsel with an experienced Fort Lauderdale motor vehicle accident attorney before claiming any damages from an individual or insurance company.

-After a hit and run accident, is extremely important to first seek medical attention and collect and record any data on person or vehicle that hit you.
+After a hit and run accident, first seek medical attention and collect and record any data on person or vehicle that hit you.
 As soon as possible after completing these tasks, contact an experienced car accident injury lawyer to begin the pursuit for compensation for your hit and run accident in Fort Lauderdale, Weston, Miramar, Pembroke Pines, Hollywood, Tamarac, Coral Springs, or other nearby areas.

 The compassionate and knowledgeable auto accident injury attorneys of Lisa S. Levine P.A. will work with you to determine the most favorable path for you to obtain the compensation you deserve.
 For you free consultation on how Lisa S. Levine P.A. can help, call (954) 256-1820 today.